A curriculum for mixed-age elementary grades by Dan Harper, v. 1.4

 The Roman Soldier will also spend some time with the Athlete Trainer, looking for likely candidates for the Roman army.
 The Soldier might point out to the potential recruits that if they join the Roman army, they will only have to sign on for a twenty year hitch.
 They’ll be fed and clothed for all those twenty years, which is more than can be promised if they stay in their poor little village — and at the end of those twenty years, they can sign on for another twenty year term, or the Emperor will give them land of their own in one of the remote colonies.
 While the Roman Soldier isn’t around, the Athlete Trainer might discourage his/her apprentices from joining the Roman army, since to do so would be to betray their village — and s/he will remind the apprentices that if they join the Roman army, they won’t be able to practice their Jewish religion.

-A six week program
+A 5 to 6 week program

-Each week for six weeks, the children serve as apprentices in the Judean village.
+Each week for five to six weeks, the children serve as apprentices in the Judean village.
 They can choose to go to a different artisan or shopkeeper each week.
 In our village, not all the shops are open every week — sometimes the shopkeepers take a day off (or perhaps they are travelling to get materials for their shop!).
 Everyone sings the song together each week, and by the fifth week, the whole village sounds really good singing together.

 As the weeks go on, the rumors about a rabbi named Jesus of Nazareth keep coming up.
 Did this Jesus really heal the sick?
 Does he really know the Torah as well as people say?
 (When the Roman Soldier isn’t around, shopkeepers might ask: Is Jesus starting a rebellion against the Romans?)
 Over the six weeks, one shopkeeper, usually the most prosperous one, emerges as the one who believes Jesus is a fake.
 Perhaps Alan the Scribe, the most prosperous artisan, the only person in the village who knew how to write, is the village’s resident skeptic — he will be the one deriding rumors that Jesus can heal people, he will be the one saying that it doesn’t matter how well you know the Torah (and, when it’s safe to do so, he is the one pointing out that no one can stand up to the might of the Roman emperor).